Is Aircall the best VoIP phone solution for your business? 🤔

 - Interactive voice response

-Note that many of CloudTalk’s features, like business SMS, require upgrades or add-ons, adding to their already steep rates.
-While inbound and intercompany calls are unlimited, outbound calls are priced per minute, which impacts the overall cost.
+Note that many of CloudTalk’s features, like business SMS, require upgrades or add-ons, adding to its already steep rates.
+While you can make unlimited domestic calls within the US & Canada, the rates for making international calls and call packages aren’t publicly available.

 It’s worth considering that several other VoIP providers offer unlimited inbound and outbound calls, offering a better value for your investment compared to CloudTalk.